 There’s a limit on the amount a tribunal can award for unfair dismissal, apart from in cases relating to:

 - Health & safety (i.e. you unfairly dismiss for action taken on health and safety grounds)

 - Carrying out a thorough investigation (including consideration of relevant documentation and speaking with witnesses, where appropriate).

 - Maintaining confidentiality wherever possible and offering the right to appeal against the decision given.

 The procedure used should be compliant with statutory requirements as well as those detailed in company policy documents.

-7. Take detailed notes & follow up meetings in writing
+7. Take notes & follow up meetings in writing

 8. Treat all employees consistently

-It can be very difficult to justify any discrepancy in treatment of individual members of staff when compare to situations involving largely the same allegations, unless there are or were any mitigating circumstances present.
+It can be very difficult to justify any discrepancy in the treatment of individual members of staff when compared to situations involving largely the same allegations unless there are or were any mitigating circumstances present.

 9. Seek employment law advice early on